nealcaren/SOCI101/_sources/syllabus/assignments.md

 There are several different types of assignments in the course: {ref}`applications`, {ref}`case-studies`, {ref}`InQuizitive`, {ref}`film-responses` and {ref}`exams`.

+## Visual Overview of the Assignments
+In this short video, I describe each of the assignment types for the course.
+You can watch it or read the rest of this page.
+<iframe height="360" width="640" src="https://media.unc.edu/w/s68BAA/" frameborder="0" scrolling="0" allow="autoplay; encrypted-media; fullscreen;  picture-in-picture;" allowfullscreen></iframe>

 (applications)=
 ## Applications
 **(20% of course grade)**